Best 8 Device Control Solutions For Enterprise (2026)

 Device control and endpoint management have become inseparable from data loss prevention and security operations.
 The challenge is that organizations need different capabilities for different use cases.
 Some teams need granular USB control to prevent thumb drive data theft.
 Others need to manage thousands of mixed mobile and desktop devices.
 Still others need thorough endpoint protection with remote access, patching, and backup.

-We evaluated nine device control and endpoint management solutions across single-console visibility, policy enforcement flexibility, mobile and desktop support, data loss prevention capabilities, and ease of use.
+We evaluated eight device control and endpoint management solutions across single-console visibility, policy enforcement flexibility, mobile and desktop support, data loss prevention capabilities, and ease of use.
 We evaluated each for deployment complexity, reporting depth, and how well the platforms handle growth from pilot to production.
 We reviewed customer feedback to identify where vendor claims diverge from operational reality.

 This guide helps you identify the right fit based on your device fleet composition, primary use case, and whether you prioritize consolidation or specialized depth.